You’re not just sad. This is worse than that. It’s like someone’s sucked the colour out of life.

 And don’t worry if you just cry at them – you won’t be the first to do so, and you certainly won’t be the last.
 Verbalising these emotions can be massively overwhelming but also hugely liberating, so don’t be surprised if the waterworks flood out.

-Your doctor should discuss a treatment plan with you and may suggest things like online self-help, group support, counselling or medication in the form of an antidepressant.
+Your doctor should discuss a treatment plan with you and may suggest things like online self-help, group support, counselling, or medication in the form of HRT, or an antidepressant if HRT isn’t right for you.

 OPEN UP TO THOSE YOU LOVE